-10 best new Android games from April 2017!
+10 best new Android games from October 2017!

 Android gaming is getting bigger and better every month it seems and there is always a slew of new titles coming to Google Play.
 Whether you’re a casual gamer or you want something with a beat more meat on its bones, there’s usually a game coming out to suit everyone’s taste.
 Let’s take a look at the best new Android games from the last month!
 You can watch the videos on YouTube from passed months by clicking here!

 If we missed any great new Android games, tell us about them in the comments!
-To see our complete list of best app lists, click here.
+You can also click here to check out our latest Android apps and games lists!